bmrbehnam/laravel-batch-update/README.md

 # Laravel Batch Update

-this is a trait helper that by use this trait in models add BatchUpdate method in it.
+this is a helper that by use this trait in models add Batch Update method in it.

 this method run multi update query in one query.